 They’re More Difficult to Put on Properly

-The downside to there being more straps means that a full face scuba mask is harder to put on properly.
+The downside to there being more straps means that a full face scuba mask is harder to put on properly, especially in the water.
 If you are not careful and fasten the straps tightly enough, it could fall off or even flood.

 Slightly More Difficult to Clear